 Currently, in the United States, the Advisory Committee on Immunization Practices (ACIP) recommends that preteen girls and boys aged 11 or 12 are vaccinated against HPV.
 The immunization is also recommended for teenage girls and young women up to the age of 26 who did not receive it when they were younger, and teenage boys and young men up to the age of 21.

-That HPV vaccine affects pregnancy paper – the meta look
+That HPV vaccine causes infertility paper – the meta look

 So let’s start with Gayle DeLong.
-She is not a scientist – she has no background, education, or experience in any field related to vaccines like virology, microbiology, epidemiology, public health, immunology, or any other critical field.
+She is not a scientist – she has no background, education, or experience in any field related to vaccines like virology, microbiology, epidemiology, public health, immunology, or other critical fields of biomedical science.

 She is a tenured Associate Professor in the Department of Economics and Finance in the Zicklin School of Business, Baruch College/City University of New York.
 She has a BA in economics, an MA in International Business, and a Ph.D. in Finance and International Business.
 I respect someone who has studied and teaches international finance and economics.
 It’s a very important field in modern business.

-DeLong has two autistic daughters.
+DeLong has two autistic daughters – as a parent of an autistic child, I empathize with her.
 Sadly, DeLong believes in all of the pseudoscience for trying to “cure” her children of autism.
-She has stated that both “have benefited greatly from supplements, diet, chelation, and hyperbaric oxygen therapy,” all of which are discredited by real science.
+She has stated that both “have benefited greatly from supplements, diet, chelation, and hyperbaric oxygen therapy,” all of which have been discredited by real science.